gregbell/hai/README.md

 - [hai(1)](doc/manual.md) - Main command documentation
 - [hai-config(5)](doc/config.md) - Configuration file documentation

+All installation methods include these man pages, which are installed to standard system locations and can be accessed with `man hai` and `man hai-config` after installation.

 ## Installation

 ### Using the Shell Installer (macOS, Linux)